 The Bayesian approach considered here is instead based on the estimation of the expected value of the treatment and control groups using the same explanatory variables in both cases.
-Figure 1 reports the estimated distributions of the total causal impact of increases in the minimum wage rate on job exit and job entry using the BART model with all workers aged 18-40.
-The results indicate that the treatment has positive effects both on job entry and job exit, in a manner similar to the probit results reported above.
+Figures 1 and 2 report the estimated distribution of the total causal impact of increases in the minimum wage rate on job exit and job entry using the BART model with all workers aged 18-40.
+The results indicate that treatment has positive effects both on job entry and job exit, in a manner similar to the probit results reported above.
 More specifically, the NMW exerts a positive impact on job entry, and the mean value of this causal impact is 5% with a 95% confidence interval equal to [3.2%, 6.9%].
 For job exit, the effect is positive with the mean value equal to 2% and with a 95% confidence interval equal to [1%, 4%].
-Two cautionary notes are required here.
-First, the aforementioned effects are only measured for those workers actually affected by the NMW increase.
-The minimum-wage increases only affect low-paid workers and need not apply throughout the distribution of wages.
-Second, that although the estimated effect on job entry is larger than that for job exit, the overall effect of NMW is ambiguous as there are many more employed workers (who are candidates for job exit) than unemployed individuals (candidates for job entry).
+Note that although the estimated effect on job entry is larger than that for job exit, the overall effect of NMW is ambiguous as there are many more employed workers (who are candidates for job exit) than unemployed individuals (candidates for job entry).